freeflyer-team/webgpuArrayBufferNodeAddonCrash/readme.md

 * If you update this ArrayBuffer on the js side, it works as expected
 * If you try to access this returned ArrayBuffer, you crash in napi_get_arraybuffer_info after a few iterations
 * Note there's a bug in the rollup-plugin-native plugin on windows such that you need to fix the path to the copy_to_webgpu_arraybuffer.node file at the top of renderer.js to use forward slashes after running `yarn run build`
+* WebGPU code is in ./src/renderer.js
+* Node addon code is in ./src/interface.cpp
+* If you are changing the build config, point rollup.config.mjs to the appropriate binary (e.g. "${dirname}/../build/Debug/copy_to_webgpu_arraybuffer.node")
 * This is what the crash callstack looks like:

 ```